sankalptipnis/dotfiles/instructions/info.md

 1. Markdown All In One: Improved editing, like auto numbered lists etc.
 2. Markdown+Math: Dedicated math support as recommended by Markdown All In One docs
 3. Markdown Preview Enhanced: Different preview (e.g. themes) to in-house one + export to pdf using pandoc + some extra functions (some redundant), uses own math rendering
-4. Markdown Tables: Better support for formatting tables
+4. Markdown Table: Better support for formatting tables

 ### Sublime Text
 1. Markdown Extended: Better Markdown syntax highlighting